LuanThierry/LuanThierry/README.md

 :books:**always looking for something new**

 :smile:why programming?
->to program is to improve logic is to devise a way to make such a program work!
+>Why programming?
+To program is to devise a way to do such program!
+>Encourages you to practice creativity and bring your thoughts to life!

 ### connect with me:
 <a href=" tager="_blank"></a>